scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 or reconstruction method of thus requires are careful treatment of the Poisson nature of the measured image.

-To maximise the scientific use of the data is is often desired to correct the degradation introduced by the imaging process.
+To maximise the scientific use of the data, it is often desired to correct the degradation introduced by the imaging process.
 Besides correction for non-uniform exposure and background noise this also includes the correction for the "blurring"